Fair Value Measurement

 Derivative Asset and Liabilities

 The Company entered into foreign currency derivative contracts with financial institutions to reduce foreign exchange risk related to certain marketable securities denominated in foreign currency.
 Foreign currency derivative contracts are marked-to-market at the end of each reporting period with gains and losses recognized as other income (expenses).
-For the years ended December 31, 2024 and 2023, the Company recognized a net gain of $0.3 million and $0.1 million, respectively, on the fair value adjustment of the foreign currency derivative contracts.
-The notional amount of foreign currency derivative contracts as of December 31, 2024 and 2023 was $1.2 million and $14.7 million, respectively.
+For the years ended December 31, 2025 and 2024, the Company recognized a net loss of less than $0.1 million and a net gain of $0.3 million, respectively, on the fair value adjustment of the foreign currency derivative contracts.
+The notional amount of foreign currency derivative contracts as of December 31, 2025 and 2024 was zero and $1.2 million, respectively.

 Historical Timeline